Diptych of Philip de Croÿ with The Virgin and Child: Philip de Croÿ

-De Croÿ is shown in half length, wearing a high neck dark purple doublet with fur lining.
+De Croÿ is shown in half length, wearing a high-necked dark purple doublet with fur lining.
 His hands are folded in prayer.
 He holds a pearled rosary between his thumbs and index fingers, the stones of which reflect the light falling on him.
 One end of the string ends with a gold braided tassel, the other with a gilded crucifix.
 The portrait is set against a background of pleated green cloth, which has been laid down on silver leaf in slim layers of verdigris glaze.
 The quality, subtlety and craftsmanship behind the subtlety was only revealed in a recent restoration; previously the area was covered by layers of accumulated dirt, and it had been thought that the portrait was set against a simple dark plane.
 The background is decorated with a monograph which has not yet been positively identified, although it does appear in manuscripts that Philip owned.

 Van der Weyden flatters his sitter by endeavouring to conceal the young Belgian's large nose and undershot jaw, presenting a picture of a refined and pious nobleman.
-The artist typically dignified his sitters by depicted elongated facial features, delicate fingers and other idealised features which the subject may not have been blessed with in life.
+The artist typically dignified his sitters by depicting elongated facial features, delicate fingers and other idealised features which the subject may not have been blessed with in life.
 This tendency can be seen in the description of de Croÿ's strong jaw and sculpted nose.

 Hair style and dating of painting

-The painting can be approximately dated to from the late 1450s to early 1460s by de Croÿ's haircut, which is long at the front and above the ears but shaved at the side and below the ears.
-He wears a clipped and straight length fringe; a monkish fashion popular amongst male Burgundian nobles during this period.
-The high cut below the ear is similar to that seen worn by Nicolas Rolin in Jan van Eyck's c 1935 Madonna of Chancellor Rolin, however de Croÿ's side cut is not as severe or pronounced, and is accompanied by a longer fringe too daring for even a few years earlier.
+The painting can be approximately dated from the late 1450s to early 1460s by de Croÿ's haircut, which is long at the front and above the ears but shaved at the sides and below the ears.
+He wears a clipped and straight-length fringe, a monkish fashion popular among male Burgundian nobles during this period.
+The high cut below the ear is similar to that seen worn by Nicolas Rolin in Jan van Eyck's c.
+1435 Madonna of Chancellor Rolin, however de Croÿ's side cut is not as severe or pronounced, and is accompanied by a longer fringe too daring for even a few years earlier.
 This is assuming that the sitter is Burgundian and not a foreign visitor; the identifying crest on the outer wings as well as his pointed Northern European facial features argue against this possibility.